Trainline has competitive strengths and structural tailwinds that position the business for significant long-term growth.

 - Trainline’s purpose is to empower greener travel choices, encouraging people to switch to rail from car and air travel

-- Rail generates less than 1/20 of the CO2 emissions of air travel and less than 1/7th of the CO2 emissions compared with car travel
+- Rail generates 87% less CO2 emissions than air travel and 67% less CO2 emissions compared with car travel, per passenger

 - UK and European governments continue to encourage a modal shift to rail, and increasing their investment to meet net-zero emissions goals: